inpsyde/composer-asset-compiler/docs/008-Execution_Mode.md

 }
 ```

+In the example above, `pre-compiled` configuration is the same regardless execution mode, whereas the `script` configuration is mode-specific.

 ## Deprecated "env"

 In _Composer Assets Compiler_ < 3.0, the `"$mode"` property was called `"env"`.

 That generated confusion because it has nothing to do with _environment_ variables nor with the `default-env` configuration.
-That's why it was replaced by "$mode"`in _Composer Assets Compiler_ 3.
+That's why it was replaced by `"$mode"` in _Composer Assets Compiler_ 3.

 However, to facilitate migration for packages previously using a lower version, the `"env"` key is still supported in version 3, but support might be removed in future versions.